 In other words, colostrum acts like an immunization for newborns.

 What I wasn’t aware of until recently is the fact that colostrum is also available as a dietary supplement (albeit from cows and not humans), and that there are purported benefits associated with bovine colostrum supplementation, even among adults.

-As a result, I decided to dig into the available scientific research on the subject and to test a high-quality bovine colostrum supplement made by Sovereign Laboratories.
+As a result, I decided to dig into the scientific research on the subject and test the high-quality bovine colostrum supplements made by Equip and Sovereign Laboratories.